 In spite of this reasoning and of the lack of applicability of the no-hair theorems, the exterior gravitational field of neutron stars and quark stars has recently been found to present certain universality.
 For example, the current dipole moment (i.e.~the spin angular momentum) and the mass quadrupole moment (i.e.~the quadrupole moment) have been shown to obey \emph{approximately universal relations}, i.e.~relations that are approximately insensitive to the stellar internal composition to percent level.
 The \emph{I-Love-Q} relations~\cite{Yagi:2013bca,Yagi:2013awa} (between the moment of inertia, the Love number and the quadrupole moment) are an example of this universality.
 These relations have been extended to higher multipole order~\cite{Pappas:2013naa,Stein:2014wpa,Yagi:2014bxa} and to a large class of neutron stars, including weakly-magnetized~\cite{Haskell:2013vha} and rapidly rotating~\cite{Doneva:2013rha,Pappas:2013naa,Chakrabarti:2013tca,Yagi:2014bxa} ones.
 Taken together, these results imply the existence of \emph{approximate no-hair relations for neutron stars and quark stars} through which one can approximately determine all of the star's multipole moments with knowledge only of the first three: the mass, the spin and the quadrupole moment~\cite{Stein:2014wpa,Yagi:2014bxa}.
-The approximate relations take on a form analogous to Eq.~\eqref{eq:BH-no-hair}, which, in turn, allows one to construct the gravitational field, and in fact the full metric tensor, outside a stationary compact star entirely in terms of only these three quantities~\cite{Pappas:2012nv,Pappas:2015mba,Pappas:2016sye}.
+The approximate relations take on a form analogous to Eq.~\eqref{eq:BH-no-hair}, which, in turn, allows one to construct the gravitational field.
+In fact, one can approximately represent the full metric tensor outside a stationary compact star entirely in terms of only these three quantities~\cite{Pappas:2012nv,Pappas:2015mba,Pappas:2016sye}.
 In particular, Pappas~\cite{Pappas:2012nv,Pappas:2015mba} use the two-soliton solution found by Manko \et~\cite{1995JMP....36.3063M} (see also Manko and Ruiz~\cite{Manko:2016avv} for a simpler representation of the solution).